Vishishtadvaita: Moksha (Liberation)

 Moksha means liberation or release from samsara, the cycle of rebirth.
-In Vishishtadvaita, baddha (bounded) jiva is only self-aware and is in a state of ignorance of sharira-shariri relationship.
-Karma loaded with countless births and deaths in samsara keeps the jiva from dharma-bhuta-jnana (attributive consciousness) of God.
-With the creation process of Isvara, evolving through different bodies, jiva attains a human body in which it puts effort to gain the true nature of self and true knowledge of God through Bhakti and attains a liberated state with the grace of God.
-Liberation simply means gaining true knowledge of God and serving God in Vaikuntha (God's abode).
-In liberation, jiva keeps its individuality and has infinite knowledge and bliss like Brahman, but doesn't become one with Brahman.
-Unlike Advaita, liberation is only after death (videhamukti) and there is no concept of jivanmukti.
+According to this tradition, the baddha (bounded) jiva is self-aware but exists in a state of ignorance regarding the sharira-shariri relationship.
+Karma, accumulated over countless births and deaths in samsara, prevents the jiva from attaining dharma-bhuta-jnana (attributive consciousness) of God.
+Through the process of creation by Isvara, the jiva evolves through different bodies until it attains a human form.
+In this form, the jiva can strive to understand its true nature and gain knowledge of God through bhakti.
+With divine grace, the jiva then attains a liberated state.
+Liberation means gaining true knowledge of God and serving God in Vaikuntha (God's abode).
+The liberated jiva retains its individuality and possesses infinite knowledge and bliss comaparable to Brahman, but doesn't become one with Brahman.
+Unlike Advaita, liberation in Vishishtadvaita is only after death (videhamukti).
+There is no concept of jivanmukti, or liberation while living.

 The Vadakalai school accepts the importance of God's grace in gaining liberation alongside individual effort, similar to how a baby monkey must hold onto its mother.
 The Tenkalai school sees God's grace as the only requirement for liberation, similar to how a cat will carry a kitten without any effort from the kitten.

 Bhakti as the means of attaining moksha

 Bhakti is the sole means of liberation in Vishishtadvaita.
 Through Bhakti (devotion), a Jiva ascends to Vaikuntha, where it continues to delight in His service in a body which is sat-cit-ananda.
 Karma Yoga and Jnana Yoga are sub-processes of Bhakti, total surrender, as the devotee acquires the knowledge that the deity is the inner self.
-A devotee realizes his own state as dependent on, supported by, and led by the deity, who is the Master.
+A devotee realises his own state as dependent on, supported by, and led by the deity, who is the Master.
 One is to lead a life as an instrument of the deity, offering all his thought, word, and deed to the feet of the deity.
 One is to see the deity in everything and everything in Him.
 This is the unity in diversity achieved through devotion.

 Ramanuja accepts Sharanagati, total surrender at the Lord's lotus feet, as the sole means to moksha.
 Wherein, moksha is defined as liberation from samsara and going to Vaikuntha to serve Narayana (Balaji) in a spiritual body.
 This is a distinguishing feature of this school of philosophy, as both Adi Shankara's Advaita and Madhvacharya's Dvaita accept bhakti for two different concepts of moksha.
 Ramanuja has supported this opinion with various citations directly from the Vedas, and various incidents that highlight sharanagati as a means to attain personal stay in the realm of Vaikuntha.
 Observing total surrender at the Lord's feet guarantees moksha at the end of this birth, and in the time between sharanagati and death, the surrendered soul must spend his time performing the nine forms of devotion.